Ukrainians in the United Kingdom

 After their release from the employment restrictions, most of those who initially worked in agriculture moved to industrial areas and found work in the textile industry or other sectors.
 Better paid jobs were beyond the reach of most of the immigrants, mainly owing to a lack of the required qualifications, insufficient knowledge of English, and, in some cases, opposition from trades unions.
 Those who achieved higher education qualifications after arriving in the UK generally found appropriate employment as teachers, lecturers, doctors, dentists, engineers, etc. Some of the immigrants established their own small businesses.
 Arriving in the UK with few or no possessions, most of the post-war immigrants subsequently achieved a satisfactory, or above satisfactory, standard of living: the majority, for example, became homeowners.

 When they arrived in the UK most of the post-war immigrants were unmarried.
-Eventually almost all the women and some 60% of the men married.
-The women generally married Ukrainian men, but only a minority of the men could marry Ukrainian women because of the disproportionately small number of the latter.
-As already mentioned, some men married Ukrainian women invited from Yugoslavia or Poland.
-Many others married Scottish, Irish or Welsh spouses (relatively few married English wives), or women of other nationalities who came to the UK after the war, e.g. Italian, German, Austrian or Spanish.
+Subsequently almost all the women married, in most cases finding Ukrainian husbands.
+Many of the men, of whom there were disproportionately more than Ukrainian women, married Scottish or Welsh spouses (relatively few married English wives), or women of other nationalities who came to the UK after the war, e.g. Irish, Italian, German, Austrian or Spanish.
+Some of the men, as already mentioned, married Ukrainian women invited from Yugoslavia or Poland, while many remained unmarried.

 Despite the difficulties associated with settling in a foreign country and the pressures of assimilation, most of the post-war immigrants retained their Ukrainian identity.
-Most of them, in addition to learning English to a greater or lesser degree of fluency, continued to use the Ukrainian language in everyday life, and generally aimed to pass on their Ukrainian national identity and language to their children.
+Most of them, in addition to learning English to a greater or lesser degree of fluency, continued to use the Ukrainian language in everyday life.

-The post-war Ukrainian immigrants created a diverse network of organisations and institutions, which formed the basis for a vibrant community life involving, to a greater or lesser degree, most nationally conscious Ukrainians.
+The post-war Ukrainian immigrants created a diverse network of organisations and institutions, which formed the basis for a vibrant community life involving most nationally conscious Ukrainians.
 Their participation took the form of, for example, church attendance, membership of organisations, involvement in amateur performing arts groups, attending cultural and social events, or making donations towards the purchase of churches and community buildings, funding of organisations, publication of periodicals, charitable causes etc. Many individuals gave their free time to run the various organisations, at both local and national levels, to teach in Ukrainian supplementary schools, lead choirs and dance groups, etc. However, some of the post-war immigrants quickly assimilated into British culture and did not become involved in Ukrainian community life.

-Practically none of the immmigrants regarded themselves as being nationals of their pre-war countries of residence (Poland, Soviet Union etc).
+The wartime displacement of the Ukrainian immigrants had considerably complicated the issue of their legal nationality and this led to inconsistencies in the way it was specified in British official documents.
+While many were registered according to their pre-war citizenship (Polish, Soviet, etc), others were registered, for example, as ‘stateless’, ‘uncertain’ or ‘uncertain (U)’.
+Moreover, despite ‘Ukrainian’ not being legally recognised as a nationality at the time, in certain areas some of the immigrants were, in fact, registered as Ukrainians.
 After residing in the UK for five years the immigrants became eligible to apply for British citizenship through naturalisation.
 Initially, however, few did so: many retained the hope that the political situation in Europe would soon change and it would become possible to return to an independent Ukraine.
 Even in later years, when the likelihood of this appeared ever more remote, only a relatively small proportion of the post-war immigrants opted for naturalisation.
-After Ukraine became independent some individuals applied for British citizenship to facilitate travel to Ukraine.
+After Ukraine became independent (24 August 1991) some individuals applied for British citizenship to facilitate travel to Ukraine.

-A second category of Ukrainians in the UK comprises the children and subsequent descendants of the post-war immigrants.
 Although, as mentioned earlier, about 450 children of EVWs came to the UK from continental Europe in 1947-1949, the majority of the first generation of descendants of the post-war immigrants were born in the UK, mainly in the 1950s and 1960s.
-As a rule, those born in the UK automatically acquired British citizenship (until the end of 1982), while those who were born in other countries and came to the UK with their parents generally also became British citizens later.
+As a rule, the children who were born in other countries and came to the UK with their parents subsequently acquired British citizenship.
+Those born in the UK automatically became British citizens.

-The first generation of descendants consists partly of children whose parents were both Ukrainian, and partly of children of mixed marriages, in which, as a rule, the father was Ukrainian and the mother non-Ukrainian.
+The first generation of descendants included children whose parents were both Ukrainian, and children of mixed marriages, in which, as a rule, the father was Ukrainian and the mother non-Ukrainian.
 Members of this generation themselves married either children of Ukrainian immigrants or non-Ukrainians.
-Subsequent generations, therefore, have become increasingly diverse in terms of the Ukrainian component of their members’ ethnicity.
+Subsequent generations, therefore, became increasingly diverse in terms of the Ukrainian component of their members’ ethnicity.

 The post-war Ukrainian immigrants generally aimed to ensure that their children made the most of their education in the UK and, on the whole, the children attained higher levels of education than their parents.
-It was suggested that the proportion who went on to complete degrees at universities, teacher training colleges or other higher education establishments was at least as high as the UK national proportion.
+The number who went on to complete degrees at universities, teacher training colleges or other higher education establishments was believed to be commensurate with the UK national average, if not higher.
 A significant number of students obtained doctoral degrees.
-The range of occupations and professions pursued by the descendants of post-war immigrants is broadly the same as in British society as a whole.
+The range of occupations and professions pursued by the descendants of post-war immigrants was broadly the same as in British society as a whole.
 While many children of the post-war immigrants continued to live in the same towns and cities as their parents, others settled elsewhere in the UK, in connection with their education or employment, or, in some cases, emigrated to other countries.

-While bringing up their children as integrated members of British society, most immigrant parents also aimed to pass on to them a commitment to their Ukrainian heritage.
+While raising their children as integrated members of British society, most immigrant parents also aimed to pass on to them a commitment to their Ukrainian heritage, including knowledge of the Ukrainian language.
 Generally, most receptive to this were children whose parents were both Ukrainian, though Ukrainian cultural attributes also contributed, to varying degrees, to the ethnic self-identity of many children of mixed marriages.
-Many British-born Ukrainians have become involved to a greater or lesser extent in the organised activities of the Ukrainian community, though with each new generation the overall level of participation is declining.
-There are also many individuals whose Ukrainian heritage plays no significant part in their lives.
+Many British-born Ukrainians became involved to a greater or lesser extent in the organised activities of the Ukrainian community, though with each new generation the overall level of participation declined.
+In the case of many individuals their Ukrainian heritage did not play a significant part in their lives.

-Most of the Ukrainians who have come to the UK since the mid-1980s have been relatively young people of working age, with approximately equal numbers of men and women.
-They have originated from various parts of Ukraine, with the majority probably coming from the western part of the country.
-Most live in London (about 70% in 2007 according to unofficial estimates), and the remainder in various regions of the UK, with larger concentrations in towns such as Manchester, Bradford and Nottingham.
-Individuals living in the UK on a legal basis with permission to work are employed in a wide range of occupations, from academic, managerial, or highly skilled posts to unskilled jobs.
-Those without permission to work generally find employment in unskilled or semi-skilled jobs in sectors such as agriculture, food processing, construction, catering and domestic work, even if in Ukraine they obtained higher educational qualifications and worked in higher-level jobs.
+Most of the Ukrainians who came to the UK in this period were relatively young people of working age, with approximately equal numbers of men and women.
+They originated from various parts of Ukraine, with the majority probably coming from the western part of the country.
+Most lived in London (about 70% in 2007 according to unofficial estimates), and the remainder in various regions of the UK, with larger concentrations in towns such as Manchester, Bradford and Nottingham.
+Individuals living in the UK on a legal basis with permission to work were employed in a wide range of occupations, from academic, managerial, or highly skilled posts, to unskilled jobs.
+Those without permission to work generally found employment in unskilled or semi-skilled jobs in sectors such as agriculture, food processing, construction, catering and domestic work, even if in Ukraine they had obtained higher educational qualifications and worked in higher-level jobs.

 Roman Krawec